DeepLabCut/DeepLabCut/docs/installation.md

 You can (on Windows) hold SHIFT and right-click > Copy as path, or (on Mac) right-click and while in the menu press the OPTION key to reveal Copy as Pathname.
 ```
 Be sure you are in the folder that has the `.yaml` file, then run:

-- Now, in the terminal run (Windows/Linux/MacBook Intel chip):

 ``conda env create -f DEEPLABCUT.yaml``